Pascoe Vale FC: National Premier Leagues Victoria (2014–present)

 In 2018, Pascoe Vale finished the season in 4th place, qualifying for the finals series where it lost 2–1 to Oakleigh Cannons in the elimination final.
 Van't Schip was the top scorer for the third season running, this time with 15 goals, the fourth highest tally in the league.

 From January 2019, Pascoe Vale player Hakeem al-Araibi, a political dissident from Bahrain, was being held in Thailand pending deportation to Bahrain.This attracted much media attention and a campaign for his quick and safe return was spearheaded by the club, with support from Craig Foster.
 He was released in February of the same year after the government of Bahrain withdrew their extradition request, and arrived at Melbourne Airport on 12 February to much publicity.

 In June 2019, long-serving head coach Vitale Ferrante resigned after eight years in charge.
 His brother Michael Ferrante, along with Luca Santili and Davey Van’t Schip also departed the club, while David Chick was named as the new head coach.
 In August 2019, Pascoe Vale were relegated from NPL Victoria, finishing in bottom place.

 After strong performances during the cancelled 2020 & 2021 seasons, they would just miss out on promotion in the 2022 NPL2 season under the care of Alex Cobo.
 In the disappointing 2023 season, a change in coach led to Ante Moric taking the reins for the latter half of the season, where they finished the season at the bottom of the table.

 Nevertheless, 2023 was still a positive year for the club, as their Senior Women won their first ever league title after finishing first in State League 3 North.

-Ahead of an exciting 2025 season they have re-signed Dandenong Thunder’s renowned 2012 treble-winning captain Shane Rexhepi as head coach, and have completed a multi million dollar redevelopment of their true home ground, Hosken Reserve.
+Ahead of the 2025 season they have re-signed Dandenong Thunder’s 2012 treble-winning captain Shane Rexhepi as head coach, and have completed a multi million dollar redevelopment of their true home ground, Hosken Reserve.